NVIDIA/NeMo-Framework-Launcher/README.md

    ```

 **Remarks**:
-1.You can feed the trained Stable Diffusion checkpoint into Instruct Pix2Pix training by
+1.You can feed the trained Stable Diffusion checkpoint into InstructPix2Pix training by
 specifying `training.model.ckpt_path` (or set `ckpt_path` field in the `model` section of `860m_sd_edit.yaml`).
 The
 checkpoint can be sourced from either NeMo or Hugging Face in the form of a `.ckpt` file.

-2.In order to train Instruct Pix2Pix, a pretrained Stable Diffusion model is required.
+2.In order to train InstructPix2Pix, a pretrained Stable Diffusion model is required.
 However, it is important to note that only the UNet component needs to be fine-tuned, while AutoencoderKL and CLIP remain unaltered.
 We recommend training the base Stable Diffusion model with AutoencoderKL and CLIP, using the pretrained checkpoints for initialization.
 For further details on this process, please refer to Section 6.3.3.
 Please be advised the download scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
 Consult your legal department before using these scripts.

 #### 6.3.5.
 DreamBooth Training